gsarti/verbalized-rebus/README.md

     <img src="img/verbalized_rebus.png" alt="An example of a verbalized rebus" width="300"/>
     <img src="img/llm_generations.png" alt="Example generations from LLMs" width="300"/>
 </p>

 > **Abstract:** Rebuses are puzzles requiring constrained multi-step reasoning to identify a hidden phrase from a set of images and letters.
 In this work, we introduce a large collection of verbalized rebuses for the Italian language and use it to assess the rebus-solving capabilities of state-of-the-art large language models.
 While general-purpose systems such as LLaMA-3 and GPT-4o perform poorly on this task, ad-hoc fine-tuning seems to improve models' performance.
 However, we find that performance gains from training are largely motivated by memorization.
 Our results suggest that rebus solving remains a challenging test bed to evaluate large language models' linguistic proficiency and sequential instruction-following skills.

-This repository contains scripts and notebooks associated to the paper ["Non Verbis, Sed Rebus: Large Language Models are Weak Solvers of Italian Rebuses"](TBD).
+This repository contains scripts and notebooks associated with the paper ["Non Verbis, Sed Rebus: Large Language Models are Weak Solvers of Italian Rebuses"](TBD).
 If you use any of the following contents for your work, we kindly ask you to cite our paper:

 ```bibtex
 TBD